-As a director and choreographer, Susan has directed and choreographed at colleges as well as regional theatres such as Playhouse on Park in CT (25th Annual Putman County Spelling Bee, Three Little Pigs, Little Shop of Horrors and upcoming Steel Magnolias), Shaker Bridge Theatre (4000 Miles) and Weston Playhouse (Stuart Little and Schoolhouse Rock Live!).
+As a director and choreographer, Susan has directed and choreographed at colleges as well as regional theatres such as Playhouse on Park in CT (Steel Magnolias, 25th Annual Putman County Spelling Bee, Three Little Pigs, and Little Shop of Horrors), Shaker Bridge Theatre (4000 Miles) and Weston Playhouse (Stuart Little and Schoolhouse Rock Live!).

-Susan is also a teaching artist, clinician and administrator – currently on staff at New England Youth Theatre and Northern Stage.
+Susan is also a teaching artist, clinician and administrator – recently on staff at Weston Playhouse, New England Youth Theatre and Northern Stage.
 Theatre clinician experience includes Tennessee Arts Academy (professional development for high school theatre directors), Tennessee Thespian Conference and the NorthEast Theatre Festival.
 She has also taught theatre at Castleton State University and is a teaching artist and consultant at Rutland High School.
-Susan served as Weston Playhouse’s Director of Education and Outreach in 2015, and continues to advise and support Weston’s Education programs, most recently teaching acting as part of 2017 Early Stages program and Broadway Theatre Camp.
+Susan served as Weston Playhouse’s Director of Education and Outreach in 2015, and continues to advise and support Weston’s Education programs, most recently teaching acting as part of 2019 Broadway Theatre Camp.

-Susan continues to act regionally, having just appeared as Rosemary Clooney in Tenderly: The Rosemary Clooney Musical at Weston Playhouse and as Chelsea in On Golden Pond at New London Barn Playhouse.
+Susan continues to act regionally, having recently appeared as Marie Dindon/Mme.
+Renaud in La Cage Aux Folles at Geva Theatre Center and Rosemary Clooney in Tenderly: The Rosemary Clooney Musical at Florida Repertory Theatre.
 She is a proud member of Actors Equity Association.

-For fun, she loves to hike, take pictures, bake chocolate chip cookies, and pick blueberries.
+For fun, Susan loves to hike, take pictures, bake chocolate chip cookies, and pick blueberries.

 “Now fill the world with music, love and pride.” – Lin-Manuel Miranda